 Channel partner dynamics are more volatile than ever.
-More and more manufacturers are now focused on increasing their channel partners’ uptake.
+More and more manufacturers are focusing on efforts to increase their channel partners’ uptake.
 There is an imperative need for manufacturers to provide their partners with a simple yet effective Co-op MDF program that is configured to accommodate the most common incentives.

 There are four steps to molding an effective Co-op MDF program: